 Closure of the cemetery was again debated in the 1880s when the site was proposed as a location for the new cathedral in 1883.
 It was suggested that the cemetery be filled in and the cathedral erected above it, prompting outcries against the desecration of the cemetery.
 T. W. Christie wrote: “with your committee you are proposing to desecrate St. James’s Cemetery as though it were the devil’s acre, to be outraged, hacked up, filled in!”
 (Christie 1884, p.532)

-Debate on closure continued through the 1890s, again on sanitary grounds.
-The Medical Officer of Health in 1892 declared that although the cemetery was conducted in accordance with the regulations of the Burial Acts, pit burials were no longer undertaken, and there were no dangers to public health, all interments in town should cease (Liverpool Mercury 1892).
-Despite this, the Health Committee ruled that the cemetery stay open, as there was still room for further burials.
+Debate on closure continued through the 1890s, again on sanitation grounds.
+In 1892, the Medical Officer of Health declared that all interments in town should cease, despite the observation that burials were conducted in accordance with the regulations of the Burial Acts, pits were no longer used, and there were no dangers to public health (Liverpool Mercury 1892).
+Regardless, the Health Committee ruled that the cemetery stay open, as there was still room for further burials.

 20th Century & Closure:

 In June 1901 the site of St James’ Mount was chosen for the new cathedral, and its foundation stone was laid in 1904.
 In 1902 a section of cemetery land comprising of the north-western corner and western terraces was sold to the Cathedral Committee.
 The number of annual interments decreased gradually from the turn of the century, and as the centre of the population moved out of the city and new cemeteries were provided, the Trustees had difficulty filling vacancies.
-There had been an understanding that after the sale of land to the Cathedral Committee, they would become Trustees of the cemetery, but after discovering its condition and poor financial situation, this was terminated.
+There was an understanding that after the Cathedral Committee had acquired the land, they would become Trustees of the cemetery, but after its condition and poor financial situation became apparent, this was rescinded.
 By the 1930s, the Trustees no longer had funds for the continued maintenance of the cemetery.
 Complaints about the appearance of the cemetery increased, and in 1933 a questionnaire was sent to all grave owners to assess their opinions on the future of the cemetery.
-The Trustees attempted to contact the approximately 5,000 grave owners to ask their preference of the following options: a) filling up the cemetery to the level of the surrounding streets, b) removing the monuments and remains to another burial ground, c) leaving the space consecrated for all time, or d) dedicating the site to the public use as a garden (Liverpool Daily Post and Mercury 1933).
+The Trustees attempted to contact the approximately 5,000 grave owners to ask their preference of the following options: a) filling up the cemetery to the level of the surrounding streets, b) moving the monuments and remains to another burial ground, c) leaving the space consecrated for all time, or d) dedicating the site to the public use as a garden (Liverpool Daily Post and Mercury 1933).
 It was declared two years later that the cemetery would become a public garden:

 The position of St. James’s Cemetery is really unique, with its many reminders of prominent Liverpool families, its bird sanctuary, and its spreading trees, all of which tend to make it a veritable oasis in the midst of a noisy city (Liverpool Daily Post 1935).

-The last burial took place in July 1936, and the cemetery closed after a total of approximately 57,774 interments.
+The last burial took place in July 1936, and the cemetery closed after a recorded 57,839 interments.
 The Liverpool Corporation Act of 1936 formalised the acquisition of the cemetery by the Corporation, with a view to maintain the site as an open space with the powers to lower, cover up, or remove memorials.
 The Liverpool Daily Post subsequently declared that “an awkward problem may be regarded as solved”.
+In 1939 a large number of memorials were removed from the Higher Western Terrace to the lower northern area of the site (below the Oratory) as construction of the Cathedral continued.

 It is worse than regrettable (indeed it is a local and national disgrace) that both these cemeteries have been largely cleared (of the Necropolis virtually nothing remains) and comprehensively vandalised (both officially and unofficially) by those who were obviously ignorant of the quality and significance of what they once had.

-Again, the site became neglected and vandalised.
+Again, the area was neglected.
+The oratory was restored in 1981, and opened as a sculpture gallery as part of the newly formed National Museums and Galleries on Merseyside, but the rest of the site continued to deteriorate until the end of the century.
 In 2001 the Archbishop’s Council and the Conservation Foundation set up The Friends of St James’ Garden and since that time the Friends have played a pivotal role in the reclamation of the site.
-You can read about their work at The Friends of St James' Garden's website.
+Find out how to get involved at the Facebook Group.

 An article in The Liver, 1828